3,100 (Seats 919)

 There are no bars in the immediate vicinity of Recreation Park.
 Duncan Condie informs me; ‘I believe that The Bank on Bank Street and the Thistle Bar at Junction Place, are both good pubs for a pre-match drink.
 Both are in the town centre about 5-10 minutes walk along Clackmannan Road’.
 Near to the Town Hall on Drysdale Street is a Wetherspoons pub called the Bobbing John.

-The ground is easy to find at it is located on the A907, on the East side of town.
+The ground is easy to find as it is located on the A907, on the East side of town.
 If approaching from Stirling, continue on the A907 through the centre of Alloa and you will eventually reach the ground on your left.
-There is no parking available at the ground for supporters so it is a case of finding some street parking.
+There is no parking available at the ground for supporters so it is a case of finding some street parking, although away from the ground as there are parking restrictions on roads nearby.

 Alloa Railway Station is in easy walking distance of Recreation Park.
 It is served by trains from Stirling and Glasgow.
 Ian Chapple adds; ‘Come out of the station, walk past the Asda and turn left.
 The ground is about a 5-10 minute walk away’.